harryeslick/py_template/README.md

 - replace readme text
 - change workspace `titleBar.activeBackground` in `./.vscode/settings.json`

+## Mkdocs

+To enable automatic deployment of documentation using [MkDocs](https://www.mkdocs.org), edit the GitHub settings > actions > Workflow permissions > allow `Read and write permissions`
+This is required to allow github actions to create a new branch to deploy the docs

 ## Installation
 ### Local development
 - setup environment `rye sync`